grahamhorn/getting-cleaning-data/CodeBook.md

 ## Data
-The tidy data set consists of 10299 observations of 81 variables (listed above).
+The first tidy data set consists of 10299 observations of 81 variables (listed above).

-The second data set (ith the average of each variable for each activity and each subject) consists of 180 observations of 81 variables
+The second data set (with the average of each variable for each activity and each subject) consists of 180 observations of 81 variables

 ## Transformations
 The data in the original zip file contains training and test data sets.
 These have been merged together.